otrv4/otrv4/otrv4.md

 Public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
-The full OTRv4 fingerprint is calculated by taking the SHA3-512 hash of the byte-level representation of the public key.
+The full OTRv4 fingerprint is calculated by taking the SHAKE-256 hash of the byte-level representation of the public key.
 To authenticate a long-term key pair, the [Socialist Millionaire's Protocol](#socialist-millionaires-protocol-smp) and manual fingerprint comparison may be used.
-To make the comparison easier, two versions of the fingerprint can be used:
+The fingerprint is generated as:

-* Use of the first 56 bytes from the `SHA3-512(byte(H))` (224-bit security
+* Use of the first 56 bytes from the `SHAKE-256(byte(H))` (256-bit security
-  level)
-* Use of the first 32 bytes from the `SHA3-512(byte(H))` (128-bit security
   level)

 ### TLV Record Types